Copperhead (UUV)

-Copperhead is the name of a family of reusable unmanned underwater vehicles (drones) developed by Anduril.
+Copperhead is a family of reusable unmanned underwater vehicles (drones) developed by Anduril.
 The family consists of two size classes of autonomous undersea vehicle, with both utility and "kamikaze"-style munitions (designated M) subvariants of each.
 The Copperhead-100M is roughly comparable in size and capability to the Mark 54 lightweight torpedo, and the Copperhead-500M is roughly comparable in size and capability to the Mark 48 heavy torpedo; however both Copperhead variants are significantly lighter and cheaper to manufacture.
 It is intended to supplement, rather than replace, traditional crewed submersibles and torpedoes.

 Design

 Anduril refers to Copperhead as "High-Speed Autonomous Underwater Effects".
 Copperhead features a rectangular hull form, rather than the cylindrical hull shapes of the Mk54 and Mk48 torpedoes.
 According to Anduril, this was a deliberate decision to simplify development and reduce construction costs, as stamping out cylindrical shapes is more difficult than rectangular or square shapes.
 Anduril claims that this production system is intended to produce "very high hundreds to thousands of these systems a year", in comparison to legacy torpedoes which are produced in much smaller volumes annually.
 The system was specifically designed for an expected conflict with the People's Republic of China, which Anduril expects will take place on a "very wide waterfront" and will require low-cost, high-production autonomous systems and weapons effectors that can themselves be deployed from unmanned platforms where crewed vessels cannot safely operate.

 Copperhead is designed to be recoverable, refurbished, and reusable, in contrast to traditional legacy torpedoes which are single use disposable platforms, which contributes to the price point being a fraction of the cost of existing traditional torpedoes.
 Copperhead is designed to be loaded into and deployed by larger UUVs, such as Anduril's Ghost Shark (also known as Dive-XL), which is capable of carrying dozens of Copperhead-100's in a single unit, or multiple Copperhead-500s.
 Launch systems aside from Ghost Shark/Dive-XL and Dive-LD are currently unknown, though Anduril has indicated that it will be deployable from other autonomous host vehicles and is considering air-launched capability.
 The system can be directly controlled, or programmed to autonomously make decisions on which targets to address based on the operator's parameters.
 Its seeking technology is capable of being upgraded through software updates alone as new threats emerge or existing threats change signatures.